European Cricket Council: History

-Cricket is recorded as having first been played in Europe by Admiral Nelson's troops and sailors whilst they were stationed in Naples in 1793.
-The game quickly grew in popularity, and was regularly played at amateur level throughout the 19th century.
-Many professional clubs formed at the end of the 19th and beginning of the 20th century, the most famous of which, the Milan Cricket and Football Club, was the forerunner of A.C.
-Milan.
-However, the rise of Fascism across Europe in the 1920s and 1930s saw a decline in the game's popularity.
-Although it continued to be played at amateur level, it was not until the 1990s that it began to revive on a larger scale.
+Cricket in continental Europe dates back to the late 18th century, with historical records indicating the game was first played by Admiral Nelson's troops and sailors stationed in Naples in 1793.
+The sport enjoyed popularity at an amateur level throughout the 19th and early 20th centuries, leading to the formation of prominent multi-sport clubs, such as the Milan Cricket and Football Club (the precursor to the football club A.C.
+Milan).
+However, the rise of totalitarian regimes across continental Europe in the 1920s and 1930s led to a severe decline in the sport's infrastructure.